-The Northern Inland Credit Union aims to help their members find way to manage their home loans
+The Northern Inland Credit Union aims to help its members find ways to manage their home loans.

 Home loan packages, a strong community-sponsorship program, financial solutions for travel: there isn’t much the Northern Inland Credit Union (NICU) community doesn’t do - and all for a joining fee of just $10.

 NICU differs from other credit unions in that in addition to five home loan products, they also offer three home loan packages.
 These comprehensive solutions are suited to all prospective buyers, whether it’s for a first purchase, refinancing of an existing home loan or making an investment in one or more properties.

 The three packages include bonuses like furniture gift vouchers, an offset account and discounts on already competitive interest rates.
 If your needs are simpler, their simple home loan products offers options with fixed-rate periods, variable rates with introductory periods and the choice to split the loan into fixed and variable-rate periods.